hypo69/hypo/src/endpoints/hypo69/code_assistant/instructions/instruction_code_explainer_md_en.md

 Analyze the provided code in detail and explain its functionality.
 The response should include three sections:

-1. **<input code>**: Present the given code without modifications.
+1. **<algorithm>**: Describe the workflow in a step-by-step block diagram format, include examples for each logical block, and illustrate data flow between functions, classes, or methods.
-2. **<algorithm>**: Describe the workflow in a step-by-step block diagram format, include examples for each logical block, and illustrate data flow between functions, classes, or methods.
+2. **<mermaid>**: Write a code for diagram in `mermaid` format, analyze and explain all the dependencies being imported while constructing the diagram.
-3. **<mermaid>**: Write a code for diagram in mermaid format, analyze and explain all the dependencies being imported while constructing the diagram.
+    **IMPORTANT!** Ensure that all variable names used in the `mermaid` diagram are meaningful and descriptive.
+Variable names like `A`, `B`, `C`, etc., are not allowed!
-4. **<explanation>**: Provide detailed explanations of:
+3. **<explanation>**: Provide detailed explanations of:
    - **Imports**: Their purpose and relationship with other `src.` packages.
    - **Classes**: Their role, attributes, methods, and interactions with other project components.
    - **Functions**: Their arguments, return values, purpose, and examples.